-Former NBA commissioner David Stern dies at 77
+Former NBA Commissioner David Stern dies at 77

 Growth slowed near the end of his tenure.
 The worldwide economic downturn in the late 2000s all but wrecked his longtime hopes of expanding overseas and led to the second lockout, with owners wanting massive changes to the salary structure after losing hundreds of millions of dollars a year on their basketball teams, on top of losses in their personal businesses.

 He helped get them, and the league was thriving again by the time he left office.
-Stern said he felt the time was right, confident that he had groomed a worthy successor in Silver, who had worked at the league for more than two decades.
+Stern said he felt the time was right, confident that he had groomed a worthy successor in Silver.

+Silver, who worked for Stern for 22 years, is praised for his achievements since becoming commissioner.
+NHL Commissioner Gary Bettman also worked under Stern at the NBA, former NFL Commissioner Paul Tagliabue called him a great friend and ally on important issues, and many other executives in and out of sports have said they learned from the way Stern did business.

-Stern stayed busy, taking trips overseas on the league’s behalf, doing public speaking and consulting various companies.
+Stern stayed busy after leaving the league office, taking trips overseas on the NBA’s behalf, doing public speaking and consulting various companies.
 He was inducted to the Naismith Memorial Basketball Hall of Fame in 2014.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports